-The examinations for obtaining professional qualifications shall be held at the examination centres in Beograd, Novi Sad, and Nis, and if need be, in Kragujevac.
+The examinations for obtaining professional-expert qualifications shall be held at the examination centres in Beograd, Novi Sad, and Nis.

 Extraordinarily, if more than 30 (thirty) candidates in one town apply for an exam in one examination period, Central Examination Commission can decide to hold the examination in that town.